-Despite its origin from a figure in ancient Greek mythology, the modern term “narcissist” typically refers to people who exhibit certain traits that are associated with narcissistic personality disorder (NPD).
-NPD is generally recognized as a psychological issue by the scientific community, although there are many different views regarding contributing factors and treatments.
-There are many classic signs associated with narcissism, including some that have profound negative effects on friends, family members, and coworkers.
+Despite its origin from a figure in ancient Greek mythology, the modern term “narcissist” typically refers to people who exhibit traits associated with narcissistic personality disorder (NPD).
+NPD is recognized as a psychological issue and life limiting illness by the scientific community.
+There are many different views regarding causes and treatments.
+Classic signs of a narcissist can have profound negative effects on the mental health of friends, family members, and coworkers.

 1. Monopoly on Conversation

-Many narcissists talk over or interrupt other people during conversations in order to express their views or talk about themselves.
+You might wonder how to tell if you’re a narcissist.
+There are plenty of narcissist traits, but monopolizing a conversation is one of the most obvious.
+Narcissists talk over or interrupt other people during conversations to express their views or talk about themselves.
 This behavior can border on a compulsion, cowing others into total silence for minutes at a time.
 They also tend to ignore what others say or only give superficial responses before steering the conversation back to their narrative.

 2. Flaunting Rules or Social Conventions

+Still curious how to tell if you’re a narcissist?
 One of the more disruptive signs of narcissism is a desire to flout rules or traditions, sometimes with dramatic consequences.
-A person with a narcissistic personality is more likely to seek out special treatment in various scenarios and feels wronged when they are unable to circumvent the system.
-Violating traffic laws, stealing supplies at work and getting in front of people in lines are a just a few ways this mentality can manifest, according to Psychology Today.
+A person with NPD may seek out special treatment or feel wronged when they can’t circumvent the system.
+Examples of these narcissistic traits according to Psychology Today include:

 3. Fixation on Appearance